neilrhalliday/STOS-Basic-VS-Code-Extension/README.md

 # STOS: The Game Creator Language Support
 Syntax support for STOS: The Game Creator on the Atari ST, along with many popular extensions such as Misty, Missing Link and Ninja Tracker.
-Use this extension to create your STOS programs in ASCII text format, and then load them into STOS using the _LOAD "filename.asc"_ command.
-Although this extension can be run independantly, you can enjoy an enhanced STOS coding experience by installing RScript.
+Use this extension to create your STOS programs and then compile them to ASCII text format ready to load them into STOS using the _LOAD "filename.asc"_ command.
 ## Features
 - Syntax highlighting
 - Autocompletion